 Are there drawbacks to eating strawberries?

 There really are no downsides to eating strawberries.
 They are tasty, nutritious and easy to snack on.
-But some worry about the fact that strawberries top the “Dirty Dozen,” a list compiled by the Environmental Working Group (a group that investigates harmful agricultural practices) that highlights produce with the most pesticides.
+Some worry about the fact that strawberries are in the “Dirty Dozen,” a list compiled by the Environmental Working Group (a group that investigates harmful agricultural practices) that highlights produce with the most pesticides.